YLu-1258/YLu-Blog/_posts/2022-10-03-AP-error_testing.md

 burger  $3.99
 fries  $1.99
 drink  $0.99
-Invalid Input Type, please try again
+Now ordering 5 items
+Processing order for burger
+Processing order for burger
+Processing order for fries
+Processing order for drink
+Product &#34;ice cream&#34; is not on our menu, please try again...
+Processing order for fries
-You bought 2 burgers, 2 fries, and 2 drinks for a total of 13.94$
+You bought 2 burgers, 2 fries, and 1 drinks for a total of 12.95$
 </pre>
 </div>
 </div>